Returning Students

 Frequently Asked Questions

-On-campus housing is not guaranteed for students after the first academic year/semester of initial admission to the University.
-Returning students must complete an application on the My Housing portal during the application timeframe to be considered for a space on campus, and there is no fee to apply.
+No, on-campus housing is not guaranteed for students after the first academic year/semester of initial admission to the university.
+Returning students must complete an application in the My Housing portal during the application timeframe to be considered for a space on campus, and there is no fee to apply.
 Applicants will be notified via email whether or not we can guarantee them a space on campus.

-For returning student not already on campus who want to move on campus in the spring semester, the spring housing application opens in early November with a priority deadline in mid-December.
+Spring Housing: For returning students not already living on campus in the fall who want to move on campus in the spring semester, the spring housing application typically opens in early November with a priority deadline in mid-December.
 Applications will be considered on a rolling basis, space permitting.

-Students who are not guaranteed housing may have the opportunity to be placed on a waitlist for housing if space becomes available during the summer.
+Students who are not initially guaranteed housing may have the opportunity to be placed on a non-guaranteed waitlist for housing in case space becomes available during the summer.

 Yes, students who apply during the application period can request roommates.
-For the academic year process, students can form roommate groups of 2-4 students.
-If one student in the group is guaranteed housing, all students in the group will be guaranteed housing.
-While most students in roommate groups are able to be assigned together, forming a roommate group does not guarantee assignment together; assignment will depend on space availability.
+For the academic year process, students can form roommate groups of 2-4 students of the same gender from within the applicant pool.
+The full group will either be guaranteed housing or not guaranteed housing based on their averaged priority.
+While most students in roommate groups are able to be assigned together, forming a roommate group does not guarantee assignment together, which will depend on space availability.

-Traditional, suite, and apartment-style housing are available, with each type representing about one third of our-inventory for returning students.
-Room types included limited single-occupancy rooms, with the majority of students living in double and triple occupancy.
+Traditional, suite, and apartment-style housing are available, with each type representing about one third of our inventory for returning students.
+Room types include limited single occupancy, some triple occupancy and the majority of students living in double occupancy.
 Where a student ends up will depend on what housing options are available at the time that they select their space or are assigned to a space.
-To learn more about our buildings and amenities, Explore Our Halls online.
+Explore Our Halls online to learn more about our buildings and amenities.
+We also offer specific in-hall communities for returning students - details about next year's communities will become available one the application opens.

 When you apply for housing, you are applying for a space on campus in general.
 Students cannot apply to live in a specific location or room type, and we can't guarantee placement in a specific location.
-We recommend that students who only want to live in an apartment look off campus since only about 30% of returning students will live in apartments on campus.
+We recommend that students who only want to live in an apartment look at off-campus housing since only about 30% of returning students will live in apartments on campus.

 Let's get you connected